krikke26/enchanting-book-datapack/README.md

-This datapack for minecraft allows you to craft enchanting books.
+This datapack for minecraft allows you to craft enchanting books or create villagers with enchanting book trades

 # Installation & how to use
 Head over to <a href="https://krike.github.io/enchanting-book-datapack/">krike.github.io/enchanting-book-datapack/</a>